 Nicole Foelsterl is a filmmaker and video artist.
 She teaches and researches in the field of Design Ethnography and Expanded Narration in the Department of Design at ZHdK and at FH Upper Austria.
 In IAD Nicole is responsible for teaching video in design processes.
 More info at: www.nicolefoelsterl.com

-Luke Franzke is a design researcher and teaching assistant at ZHdK.
+Luke Franzke is a research associate at ZHdK.
 Luke completed a BA in Multimedia at Victoria University, Melbourne in 2006 and has several years experience as a UI designer and developer.
 Through the MA in Interaction Design program at ZHdK he joined the Enactive Environments research group, where he developed new forms of interfaces from transient materials.
 Luke teaches both product design and programming basic courses, as well as doing research in the area of emerging material technology in Interaction Design.